-Veterinary Science-Though not taught technically in the Department of Agriculture, has sufficient attention paid it during the Freshman Year to inform the student of the causes, symptoms, and treatment of many diseases of horses and cattle.
+Veterinary Science.-Though not taught technically in the Department of Agriculture, has sufficient attention paid it during the Freshman Year to inform the student of the causes, symptoms and treatment of many diseases of horses and cattle.

 The first term of the Junior Year is devoted to further instruction in this subject for students who desire to prosecute the subject farther.
-The Department of Veterinary Science is prepared with instruments, medicines, and works by veterinary authorities to give assistance in clinical work when practicable.
+The Department of Veterinary Science is prepared with instruments, medicines and works by veterinary authorities to give assistance in clinical work when practicable.
 Should any student desire to pursue the work more than one term, he may do so; having the assistance of the instructor in directing his work, and the use of the chemical laboratory, instruments, etc., in following any particular division that he may wish.

-Student Labor.-All students holding certificates have the privilege of working upon the college farm during the afternoons and upon Saturdays, when such labor does not interfere with instruction in class-room or field.
-The Agricultural Course has its studies so arranged that during the Freshman and first half of the Sophomore years students may work at both of the times above stated-afternoons and Saturdays-thus allowing opportunity for compensated and instructive labor to all students of this course.
-The choice of Agricultural or Horticultural labor is elective.
+Student Labor.-All students holding certificates as county appointees have the privilege of working upon the college farm during the afternoons and upon Saturdays, when such labor does not interfere with instruction in class room or field.
+The Agricultural Course has its studies so arranged that during the Freshman and first half of the Sophomore years students may work at both of the times above stated-afternoons and Saturdays-thus allowing opportunity for compensated and instruct ive labor to all stu-dents of this course.
+The choice of Agricul. tural or Horticultural labor is elective.

-Library Facilities-All of the works of reference necessary to free discussion of subjects under the heads of Farm, Garden, Orchard, and Veterinary, consisting of several hundred volumes, are at the disposal of students of this course, for investigation and study, extending through the Freshman and half of the Sophomore classes.
+Library Facilities.-All of the works of reference necessary to free discussion of subjects under the heads of Farm, Garden, Orchard and Veterinary, consisting of several hundred volrk ait r.